 Knead the epoxy and apply on the cracked area until it is about 1/8 inch thick.
 Allow the epoxy to settle overnight before running the car’s engine.

-A pressure coolant tester is a device available in most of the auto parts store and is placed in place of the radiator cap.
+A pressure coolant tester is a device available in most of the auto parts stores and is placed in place of the radiator cap.

 The coolant pressure tester will help you identify leaks, and you can use any of the methods mentioned above to seal off the leaks.